Subgraphs and motifs in a dynamic airline network

 Together, these results tell us that triangles (clustering) have become much more prevalent over time, while the importance of 3-stars (spokes) has decreased.
-This is somewhat surprising given the fall in network density over the same period (Figure \ref{fig:density_WN_2013_4}).
-So far, we have not discussed 4-node subgraphs (motifs), since there might be a large number of 4-node subgraphs simply because there is an ``excessive'' number of 3-node subgraphs in the network.
-In the next section, we search for 4-node motifs, controlling for the number of 1-, 2- and 3-node non-nested subgraphs.
+This is surprising given the fall in network density over the same period (Figure \ref{fig:density_WN_2013_4}).